jro31/jethro-codes/_articles/my-story.md

 I felt very out of place.

-I had some friends who'd taken ecomonmics and business studies, and they were raving about how fun the content had been of their first class, and how charismatic their teacher was.
+I had some friends who'd taken economics and business studies, and they were raving about how fun the content had been of their first class, and how charismatic their teacher was.
 They had genuinely enjoyed it.

-Having felt like an imposter, I quickly changed courses, and dropped computing in favour of studying economics and business.
+Having felt like an imposter, I quickly changed courses and dropped computing in favour of studying economics and business.
 And you know what?

 My friends were right.

 I wasn't even in their class.
 I had different peers and a different teacher.
 But the way the course was taught was fun and exciting.
-It felt like real world knowledge that could be valuable.
+It felt like real world knowledge that would be valuable.

 The way I saw the world at this point, was that I'd been in education for about as long as I had memories.

-The furthest I'd ventured from my hometown of London, was that I'd gone on a school trip to Berlin, although like with all school trips, it wasn't like I had the freedom to roam the city alone.
+The furthest I'd ventured from my hometown of London, was that I'd gone on a school trip to Berlin when I was 14, although like with all school trips, it wasn't like I had the freedom to roam the city alone.

 Having never travelled further than that, on finishing sixth-form college at 17, the world seemed a very big place to me, ripe for exploring.

 There had to be more to life than just sitting in classrooms.
 And so rather than going straight off to university like everyone I knew, I decided to take a gap year.

 My plan was simple.
 I was going to work for the first 6 months of this gap year and save every penny that I could.
-Then with the money that I'd saved, I was going to go overseas for the next 6 months afterwards, and travel to... wherever.
+Then with the money that I'd saved, I was going to go overseas for the 6 months afterwards, and travel to... wherever.

 So I trained to be a lifeguard, and I got a job at my local swimming pool.
 And you know the great thing about being a lifeguard?